-It was founded in 1665 as the Oxford Gazette – King Charles II having shifted his court there temporarily to escape the Great Plague in London – and took on its present title a few months later.
-It’s published by TSO on behalf of Her Majesty’s Stationery Office.
+It was founded in 1665 as the Oxford Gazette – King Charles II having shifted his court there temporarily to escape the Great Plague in London – and was renamed The London Gazette upon the court’s return to London a few months later.
 The editorial offices moved in July 2013 from London to Norwich.

 E-editions in PDF file format are available free online.
 Archived editions are also available and can be searched by date or keyword.
 From time to time excerpts relating to historic events are highlighted – for instance, in May 2013 the Gazette bore a link to the citations for the Dambusters raid 70 years earlier.